aistomin/andy.grails.frontend/README.md

 ## Error Handling

-The application includes comprehensive error handling for different HTTP status codes:
+The application includes comprehensive error handling for different scenarios:

 - **404 Errors**: Automatically redirects to a custom 404 page
 - **500 Errors**: Automatically redirects to a custom 500 error page
+- **Network Errors**: Automatically redirects to a custom network error page when the backend is unreachable
 - **Other Server Errors**: Handled with appropriate error messages

 ### Test Routes

 For demonstration purposes, the following test routes are available:

-- `/test-error`: Test page that calls the `/test/error` backend endpoint
+- `/test/error`: Test page that calls the `/test/error` backend endpoint
   - If the backend returns 500, you'll be redirected to the 500 error page
   - If the backend responds successfully, you'll see "Everything works!"
 - `/500`: Direct access to the 500 error page
 - `/404`: Direct access to the 404 error page
+- `/network/error`: Direct access to the network error page

 ## Running unit tests